ATajvar/CPSC354_HW3/README.md

 - **Scalability**: Analog systems are often designed for specific tasks, making them less versatile than digital computers.
 - **Design complexity**: The complexity of designing analog circuits for general tasks is a major barrier.

+*Key Takeaways:*

+Analog Computing’s Resurgence: Although largely replaced by digital computing, recent advancements in neuromorphic engineering and AI have renewed interest in analog computing for specialized applications.
+Advantages Over Digital: Analog systems excel in real-time processing, energy efficiency, and tasks that involve continuous data representation (e.g., solving differential equations and simulating physical systems).
+Specific Applications:
+Optimization problems: Faster and more efficient in handling real-time control and simulations.
+Machine learning: Offers significant energy savings and speed improvements for large datasets and neural network implementations.
+Energy-efficient computing: Ideal for IoT devices and low-power systems, potentially outperforming digital counterparts in specific domains.

+Challenges: Analog computing faces issues such as noise susceptibility, scalability, and design complexity, making it less versatile and harder to apply to general-purpose computing.
+Potential Future: The integration of hybrid analog-digital systems may offer a balanced solution, capitalizing on analog’s strengths while compensating for its limitations in precision and flexibility.

+**Comparison Table**
+Aspect      Analog Computing        Digital Computing Data        Continuous	            Discrete
+Precision	  Limited by noise	      High precision achievable Speed       Faster situationally	  Consistently fast Energy Req.
+Lower situationally	    Generally higher Flexibility	Less versatile	        Highly programmable

+**Critical Information to Highlight**
+Neuromorphic Engineering: Highlight that Carver Mead's work in neuromorphic systems is foundational for reviving interest in analog computing, especially for AI applications.
+Energy Efficiency: A key takeaway from recent research is analog computing's potential to drastically reduce power consumption, which is critical for next-gen IoT devices and autonomous systems.
+Real-Time Systems: Emphasize how analog systems provide speed advantages in real-time problem solving, particularly in domains like control systems and robotics.
+Comparison to Digital: Include a more detailed contrast in the comparison table (e.g., cost-effectiveness, programming challenges), highlighting where analog shines versus where digital still leads.

 ### Influential Researchers

 - **Carver Mead**: Pioneering work in neuromorphic engineering and analog VLSI design, integrating analog computing with brain-inspired architectures.